 Is LDN addictive?
 LDN does not have any known abuse potential.
 It’s not an addictive medication.

 Are there Contraindications?

-LDN blocks the Opiod receptor = Narcotics will not be effective.
-Anyone who needs a Narcotic medication (whether it be for an acute reason such as injury or surgery or those who are using them chronically) would not be a candidate as their narcotics will not offer the pain relief they require.
+LDN blocks the Opioid receptor = Narcotics will not be effective.
+Anyone who needs a Narcotic medication (whether it be for injury, surgery, or chronically) would not be a candidate.
+As their narcotics will not offer the pain relief they require.
 LDN may interfere with the efficacy of immunosuppression medications (such as those who’ve had an organ transplant).